dylanpotteroconnell/dylanpotteroconnell/_posts/2018-7-29-debatefinalsummary.md

 \right).
 $$

 The For camp was able to lure 39% of the Undecided voters, compared to only 33% by the Against camp.
-And the For side was able to convince 44% of the Against camp to change their minds, while the Against camp convinced only 40
+And the For side was able to convince 44% of the Against camp to change their minds, while the Against camp convinced only 26% of the For camp to swap.
+And yet the For camp *lost* support, while the Against camp gained support.
+This can easily be explained by the initial disparity in popularity.
+The For side began with 57% of the vote, so while they convinced a larger proportion of Undecided and Against voters to change their view, they had a minority of the audience who were even available to sway.

+This encapsulates the issue because it feels fundamentally wrong to declare the winner of the debate to be a side that *lost* popularity during the course of the night.